MGPAlpha/RayGBA/README.md

-# DownwellGBA
+# RayGBA
-A demake of Downwell for the Gameboy Advance
+A static raycasting renderer for the GBA